probe-lab/network-measurements/RFMs.md

 The [Nebula Crawler](https://github.com/dennis-tra/nebula-crawler) can be used to crawl the IPFS network to get information about all online peers and their routing table.
 Given a peer ID and the peers in its routing table, it is possible to reconstruct its k-buckets and to monitor them over time.

-We want to compute the theoretical _Perfect Routing Table_ provided the network state at a given time.
-The _Perfect Routing Table_ is defined as the most efficient routing table to reach any identifier in a minimal number of hops, given a set of peers.
-We can then compute the distance / Faccard coefficient between the actual DHT routing table and the theoretical perfect one to measure the efficiency of the DHT routing in practice.
+A [binary trie](https://github.com/guillaumemichel/py-binary-trie) implementation is necessary to compute XOR distances efficiently.

 #### Sucess Criteria

+- Get the routing table entries ditribution in the k-buckets
-- Verify if each node has its 20 closest neighbors in its routing table, which is expected by Kademlia
+- Verify if each node has its 20 closest neighbors in its routing table
-- Check if non-full k-buckets are missing any online peer
+- Check if non-full k-buckets are missing any reachable peer
 - Unresponsive nodes rate in the routing table
-- Routing Table evolution over time, and consequences of churn
-- Difference between actual DHT Routing Table and the _Perfect Routing Table_

 <a id="data-volume"></a>
 ## RFM 20 | Data volume stored on IPFS and file size distribution